talipoff/gulp-ab-filter/README.md

 If this [branch](#branches) not exists then push [obj](#obj) into [branch](#branches) *no*.
 4) If `result` === true then push [obj](#obj) into [branch](#branches) *yes*.
 5) If `result` === false then push [obj](#obj) into [branch](#branches) *no*.
-6) If the property namedBranch.stop === true, then objects are not pushed.

 #### Examples of usage: see [example.js]